A small hill of beans, Ramallah.

 A street market in Qalqilya, a city about 75km northeast of Ramallah.
 The city is surrounded by the Israeli built Separation Wall except for small gap that allows a single road into the city.
 Qalqilya is home to the West Bank’s only zoo.

 A woman sits on the side of the road that cuts through the Qadoura refugee camp in the middle of Ramallah.
 3,500 people call the camp home which is considered unofficial and receives no aid from UNRWA, the United Nations agency that provides assistance to Palestinian refugees that reside in recognized camps.

-Israeli soldiers monitor activists during the protest-action in the Jordan Valley, about 30km east of Ramallah.
+Israeli soldiers monitor activists during a protest in the Jordan Valley, about 30km east of Ramallah.

 A Palestinian boy during a clash with Israeli soldiers on the outskirts of Anata, a small Palestinian city 11km south of Ramallah.

 A poster commemorating the death of 20-year-old Jihad Aslan is hung a few hours after his killing in the Qalandiya refugee camp, 5 kilometers south of Ramallah.
-Jihad, along with two other young men, were shot and killed during Israeli army raid of the camp.
+Jihad, along with two other young men, were shot and killed during a clash with Israeli soldiers who were raiding the camp.